openspending/datapackage-pipelines-fiscal/README.md

 If `False`, an OpenSpending compatible datapackage is created on the datastore.
 This basic datapackage ensures a basic FDP is available for editing with OpenSpending.
 Packages created with `os-conductor` already create this artefact, so would use `suppress-os: True`, to prevent another being created unnecessarily.

+#### `keep-artifacts` [OPTIONAL, default is `False`]

+By default, pipeline artifacts (temporary directories and files creating during pipeline execution) will be removed after all pipelines have successfully been run.
+To keep the artifact, set this option to `True`.

 ## Generated Pipelines

 #### ./denormalized_flow